0xadri/notes-js/__js_devops_node_aws_gitlab_docker.md

 What `npm install` Does:

- - Installs dependencies listed in package.json
+ - Installs dependencies listed in `package.json`

- - If package-lock.json exists: tt tries to honor it, but may update it if out of sync
+ - If `package-lock.json` exists: tries to honor it, but may update it if out of sync

- - Creates or updates node_modules/ and package-lock.json
+ - Creates or updates `node_modules`/ and `package-lock.json`

  - May produce slightly different results depending on the environment